BACKSTAB44/Old-Rengar-Rebirth/README.md

 # **Mod Archives**

 To secure the longevity of the Rebirth mod, I'm publishing its archive and a repository containing files related to it.
-In case I'm unable to maintain it, others will be able to continue the wor[...]
+In case I'm unable to maintain it, others will be able to continue the work and keep the mod alive.

 Hopefully this will be useful someday.
  - [**Archive**](https://drive.google.com/drive/folders/1fdFs-jmjTvH34S1yLzE9JP-wabCWr38X) _(mod & wwise iterations)_